wrybakiewicz/lukso-dao-voting-key-manager/README.md

 ## Short description

-Project allows deploying and voting in DAO based on **LSP0ERC725Account**.
+DAO Voting Manager provides on chain voting mechanism being equivalent of **LSP6KeyManager** for DAOs.

+It's build on top of the **LSP0ERC725Account** - used for holding DAO assets.
 For governance each DAO Voting Manager contract has its own token compliant with **LSP7DigitalAsset**.

 Token holders are allowed to create and vote for DAO proposals - e.g. transferring LYXt or DAO governance token.
 There